 What should I do if the compensation I was offered is not enough?

 Prior to formal expropriation proceedings, governments will notify the property owner that they intend to acquire their land for public purposes.
 An amount of compensation will be offered, and the government will seek to acquire the property by way of an Agreement of Purchase and Sale of land.
 This is typically the most expeditious and cost-effective means of acquiring land.
 Where the government and landowner cannot agree on a purchase price, formal expropriation proceedings are commenced.
 In any event property owners would be well advised to seek out professional counsel (i.e., lawyers, appraisers, business valuators, etc.) in order to seek advice on the compensation offered.
 Ultimately, all reasonable professional fees incurred in an expropriation proceeding are to be reimbursed by the authorities, so there is no downside in the property owner securing professional advice to ensure their interests are protected.

 How do I know if my land is about to be expropriated?

-After the expropriating authority obtains approval to expropriate property which must be granted by the local municipal council in the region of the expropriation, a form called a Notice of Application for Intention to Expropriate Land is served on all “registered owners” of the property’s that will be subject to expropriation.
-This is the first notification that property owners will receiving regarding a pending expropriation.
+After the expropriating authority obtains approval to expropriate property which must be granted by the local municipal council in the region of the expropriation, a form called a Notice of Application for Approval to Expropriate Land is served on all “registered owners” of the property’s that will be subject to expropriation.
+This is the first notification that property owners will receive regarding a pending expropriation.